One of the most difficult and heartbreaking issues dog owners may face is a bite from their beloved pup.

 A professional can help you not only figure out what caused your dog to bite you, but can also help you to manage and modify the underlying behavior that caused your dog to bite.

 Professional help may not always be necessary, but there are some cases in which it should be considered mandatory.

 In general, you’ll want to see seek professional help if:

 - She breaks the skin.
 A severe bite is a cause for concern.
-Most dogs who are just giving a warning nip will not break the skin when they connect.
+Most dogs giving a warning nip will not break the skin when they connect.
 If your dog bites you and draws blood, it’s a big issue.

 - She bites more than one time.
 This might be more than once in a row or it might be multiple times within the week or month.

 - You don’t know what caused her to bite.
 Once you have ruled out any underlying medical issues that may have caused her to bite, a behavior consultant can help you uncover the root cause.

 - You know why she bit you, and you want help with the underlying behavior.
 This might be fear-based, reactivity towards strangers or dogs, resource guarding, or a plethora of other reasons.

 - You are afraid of her.
 A behavior consultant can help you to understand why your dog bit you, and what you can do to help her.
 They can give you a plan that will help to keep you and your dog safe.

 - There are small children in the house.
 Children are much more vulnerable to bites than adults (and in fact, statistics show that children are the most common victims of dog bites).
 Part of this is the way kids tend to interact with dogs.
 If your dog has snapped at a child, there’s a decent chase the child was invading the dogs space, being inappropriatly rough, or irritating the dog.
 On top of that, kids are less likely than adults to be able to read more subtle warning signs.
 Consider keeping a younger child and dog seperate, and for older children, consider educating them about dog body language through Dog Smart Card Game designed to prevent biting incidents for kids.